c-usher/inspUserAPI/readme.md

 - Add Link to working Inspections Application.
 - Add a section for technology/packages used.
 - Add the ability to delete prefs
+- Add robe count to the json object
+- Add a building key to the json object